apache/accumulo-website/_docs-2/administration/monitoring-metrics.md

 <img src="{{ site.baseurl }}/images/accumulo-monitor-1.png" alt="monitor overview"/>
 </a>

+Note: If the Zookeeper information is not available on the Overview, your version of zookeeper may require setting the four-letter-word command whitelist to allow the stat command.
+See [Configuration - Zookeeper Considerations] for more information.

 The Master Server, Tablet Servers, and Tables pages display metrics grouped in different ways (e.g. by tablet server or by table).
 Metrics typically include number of entries (key/value pairs), ingest and query rates.
 The number of running scans, major and minor compactions are in the form _number_running_ (_number_queued_).